-Casale belongs to the son of one of the owners.
-He has transformed the former stables of his house into a comfortable house with 3 bedrooms and 3 bathrooms.
-He is a painter and the house has an artistic touch to it which makes it different from the other houses on the estate.
-The vicinity between the house belonging to the owner and the former stables does not preclude the privacy of both houses.
+Casale was originally a barn of the main house.
+The owner is a painter and has used the barn for many years as an atelier.
+Recently he has transformed the barn into a comfortable holiday home for 6 people.
+The vicinity between the house belonging to the owner and the former barn does not preclude the privacy of both houses.
 A difference in level of the ground separates both buildings effectively.

 This house belongs to a a large property which extends over the hills overlooking the Val d'Orcia, an enchanting and miraculously unspoilt valley in southern Tuscany, listed as UNESCO world heritage in 2004.
 Midway between Florence and Rome, the estate is also within easy reach of Siena, Arezzo, Perugia, Assisi and Orvieto.
 Renaissance and medieval gems such as Pienza, Montepulciano, Monticchiello and Montalcino and the Abbey of Sant'Antimo are only a few miles away from the houses you can rent at the property.

 The countryside around the estate abounds in lovely walks in the woods and the typical "crete senesi" (clay hills) of the region.
 The food is considered the best in Tuscany and famous wines such as the Vino Nobile di Montepulciano and Brunello di Montalcino can be sampled in the local cellars.

 Our Guests Reviews

 HOLIDAY HOME AMENITIES

 - Pool: 6 x 12m / shared pool

 - Mobile fans for the bedrooms

 - Fridge with freezer